Sunday, August 9

 Paulina was born in the mountains of Southern Poland and studied Theology & Ethics at the Christian Theological Academy, and Opera with Acting at the Elsner Opera School, both in Warsaw.
 She worked for several years as a PA to a Major General and Military Bishop in the Army Chaplaincy of the Polish Ministry of Defence and later at the Polish Ecumenical Council supporting Polish Presidency in the European Union.

-Rev’d Sarah Farrow is an Assistant Minister at St Anne’s Lutheran Church, as well as Chaplain at the International Lutheran Student Centre, College Chaplain at Mansfield College, Oxford and Lutheran Chaplain at King’s College, London.
+Rev’d Sarah Farrow is a Chaplain at the International Lutheran Student Centre, College Chaplain at Mansfield College, Oxford and Lutheran Chaplain at King’s College, London.
 Sarah holds an MA in Theology (St Augustine’s) and an MSc in Theory and History of International Relations (LSE).
 Prior to ordination, Sarah worked for over 12 years with Boston University’s London Programs managing their academic programmes and providing academic advising to students.

 Sarah is originally from New York and New Jersey but has lived in London with her family for over 15 years.
 She greatly enjoys working with and getting to know university students and staff from around the world, of all faiths and philosophies.
 Student Chaplaincy is a large part of her ministry and she hopes to continue building authentic community among students while they face the challenges and changes of university life.